-The Medi-Therm II R-134a system uses a polyol ester oil for lubrication because conventional mineral oils do not provide sufficient lubricity and miscibility.
-R-134a refrigerant and polyol ester oil are highly susceptible to moisture absorption (more so than R-12 and mineral oil).
+The Medi-Therm III R-134a system uses a polyol ester oil for lubrication because conventional mineral oils do not provide sufficient lubricity and miscibility.
+R-134a refrigerant and polyol ester oil are highly susceptible to moisture absorption.

 It is important that proper system evacuation, charging, and leak detection procedures be employed.
 Do not leave the refrigeration system open to ambient air when servicing.
 Moisture absorption will result in reduced compressor life.
 Do not attempt servicing the R-134a refrigeration system unless you are certified in R-134a refrigeration maintenance, repair, and reclaiming procedures.
 Supply the following information to the refrigeration service technician: